by Gaia U Core Team Member and MSc Candidate, Jennifer English Morgan

 Emergent Design as a Tool for World Change

 “Evolution in complexity theory is more elegantly ordered complexity.
 Bringing things together doesn’t create emergence.
 It’s bringing them together in a way that is particularly elegant is the key.” ~ Daniel Schmachtenberger in his video, Emergence.

 I appreciate Schmachtenberger’s concept of elegant evolution.
-We have the opportunity to reshape the direction of our evolution in response to the chaos arising in the world.
-Chaos may be seen as a metaphor for change.
-Because chaos relates to changes over which we have limited, or no control, applying Emergent Design confronts that chaos with wisdom and intuition.
+We have the opportunity to reshape the direction of our growth in response to the chaos arising in the world.
+Chaos is a metaphor for change.
+Because chaos relates to changes over which we have limited, or no control, applying Emergent Design confronts that confusion with wisdom and intuition.
 It refines and actively engages our authentic self, and gives us agency and direction to take action.

 Life.
 We can consciously choose how to participate.
 We can forecast, create and steer the direction of our collective experience by applying appropriate interventions within a system, guided by our center.
 We have the opportunity to engage with a participatory and regenerative worldview that serves life.
 It is our responsibility to consciously choose to participate on this path as active change agents.

-Much of the content of this page was generated in collaboration with Gaia University Associate Laura Kaestele as part of a research project on Emergent Design.
+Gaia University Associate Laura Kaestele and I generated much of the content in this article as part of a collaborative research project on Emergent Design.